Petruchio/rule-0/README.md

 project matures.

 Installing Rule 0 to a database will create the following schemata:
-* rule_0
 * meta
 * meta_lookup
+* my
+* rule_0
 * security
 * security_lookup
+* setting_lookup
+* statistics
 * update

-Well over 100 relations  populate these schemata, along with many functions.
+Over 120 relations populate these schemata, along with many functions.
 These will be better documented in subsequent releases of the project, but many useful tables and functions are fairly obvious to one casually browsing the system.